La Sportiva Helios 2.0 Review Facts

 Viewing the La Sportiva Helios 2.0 via its side profile you'll get a look at the outsole's aggressive looking lugs.
 The shoe looks like it can handle some seriously tough terrain

 .
 Except, the side profile view makes the shoe look more aggressive than it really is.
-The outsole is made up of FriXion AT material which is a grippy component meant to handle varied terrain.
+The outsole is made up of FriXion AT material which is a grippy component meant to handle various terrains.
 The shoe does grip surfaces well but isn't great when used on surfaces with loose rocks

 or gravel.
 Okay, but the shoe looks like it has some pretty aggressive lugs!
 Are they just for show?
 Actually, that wavy-looking construction is the shoe's VA Wave technology.
 It enhances flexibility and improves the shoe's overall responsiveness.
 If you take a look underfoot, the outsole's lugs aren't actually that deep.
 It's a bit of an optical illusion.